-Herceptin should be avoided during pregnancy unless the potential benefit for the mother outweighs the potential risk to the foetus.
-In the post-marketing setting, cases of foetal renal growth and/or function impairment in associa with oligohydramnios, some associated with fatal pulmonary hypoplasia of the fetus, have been reported in pregnant women receiving Hercept the foetus.
+Herceptin should be avoided during pregnancy unless the potential benefit for the mother outweighs the potential risk to the foetus. În the postmarketing setting, cases of foetal renal growth and/or function impairment in association with oligohydramnios, some associated with fatal pulmonary hypoplasia of the fetus, have been reported in pregnant women receiving Herceptin.
+Women who become pregnant should be advised of the ossibility of harm to the foetus.
 If a pregnant woman is treated with Herceptin, or if a patient becomes pregnant while receiving Herceptin or within 7 months following last dose of Herceptin, close monitoring by a multidisciplinary team is desirable.
+Labour and delivery